-SEO 2.0 is not Google SEO, a buzzword, a PPC Scheme.
-It’s the people’s SEO.
+SEO 2.0 is not about Google, a buzzword, a pay-per-click scheme.
+It’s about the people.

-In the broadest sense SEO 2.0 as a term just describes a paradigm shift in SEO that took place when Web 2.0, social media and Universal Search appeared among others.
+In the broadest sense SEO 2.0 as a term just describes a paradigm shift in SEO that took place with the appearance of

 Other major developments that led to this shift were localized and personalized search results.

-Apparently a lot has changed and the SEO industry had to adapt to the new situation.
+Apparently a lot has changed and the online publishing industry had to adapt to the new situation.
 You can call it what you like but it did happen.

-OK, so let’s see what the recent articles say about SEO 2.0 in detail.
+OK, so let’s see what the third party articles say about SEO 2.0 in detail.

 Tom Arah readily admits to revisit SEO after a few years of absence.
 While he gets the first paragraph right summarizing that “a whole lot changed” his conclusion is mostly wrong.

 He errs as well in saying that SEO 2.0 is actually “new”.
-It wasn’t new in 2007 when I started this blog.
+It wasn’t new in 2007 when I started this blog to cover it.

-Also, in a bizarre twist the Google SEO Starter Guide is the bible of SEO 2.0.
+Also – in a bizarre twist – the Google SEO Starter Guide is the bible of SEO 2.0 according to Tom Arah.
 Sorry to disappoint you but you haven’t done your homework.

 SEO 2.0 is not about Google SEO.

 SEO 1.0 was.
-SEO 2.0 overtakes Google by ignoring it basically.
+SEO 2.0 takes over the reigns from Google by ignoring it basically.
 I prefer to call that “SEO as a side effect”.

 When you get popular on

 Google basically can’t ignore that and you get links that push you at Google as well.
-At the same time you haven’t done much if any old school SEO.
+At the same time you probably haven’t done much of any old school SEO.